flowdegree/linear-discord-bot/README.md

 ## Setup / Deployment

 You will need to put your own [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) into the configuration file.

+**For deployment, either:**

-For deployment, setup a [Heroku](https://www.heroku.com/) account and follow this [simple tutorial](https://www.youtube.com/watch?v=MxfxiR8TVNU&t=310s).
+- setup a [Heroku](https://www.heroku.com/) account and follow this [simple tutorial](https://www.youtube.com/watch?v=MxfxiR8TVNU&t=310s).
+- Or, run the docker image

 ## Helpful Resources